Duncans Cove, Nova Scotia

 Duncans Cove is a small rural community on the Chebucto Peninsula in the Halifax Regional Municipality on the shore of the Atlantic Ocean on the Ketch Harbour Road (Route 349), 19 kilometers from Halifax.
 The community is located beside Chebucto Head, the prominent coastal headland.

 History

-Duncans Cove began as a small fishing community.
+The original Mi'kmaw name for Duncans Cove is Uni'knitujk (translated as "Little Portage").
+Duncans Cove was first settled by Europeans as a small fishing community.
 The first recorded settler in Duncans Cove was Simon Duntoyn in 1752.
 Other families followed including the Crab, Full, Leonard and McNab families.
+Timothy Sullivan was granted 8 acres and Daniel Gallagher was granted 7 3/4 acres in 1842.
 John McNab was granted 50 acre in 1859.
 The cove was named after Admiral Adam Duncan, 1st Viscount Duncan who defeated the Dutch at the Battle of Camperdown.